Mark So: Work

 Since 2011, So has created numerous works for audio cassette.
 These tapes, typically comprising multiple layers of time that alternate between segments of taped sound and segments advanced without recording sound, have taken on diverse functions, from stand-alone pieces to multi-channel backgrounds in more complex performance settings.
 Reading 'Illuminations' [readings 41] (2011), So's scenario for 4 audio cassettes and two readers using John Ashbery's new English translation of Arthur Rimbaud's Illuminations, was commissioned for the 2011 AxS Festival and premiered by So and Julia Holter in October 2011 at Pasadena's Art Center College of Design.
 The tape components of this piece were later released on a cassette from Recondite Industries in 2012, paired with So's keyboard notebook A Book of Palms.
-In October 2012, So performed his piece Into Silence - readings 23 [for John Cage] (2007), a 6-hour, 15 minute solo reading, during the John Cage Festival at the Florida State University, situated among three tape sources playing through a total of nine cassettes.
+In October 2012, So performed his piece Into Silence - readings 23 [for John Cage] (2007), a 6-hour, 15 minute solo reading, during the at the Florida State University, situated among three tape sources playing through a total of nine cassettes.
 This scenario expanded to four tape sources and 15 tapes when So next performed Into Silence at Michael Strogoff Gallery in Marfa, TX, in June 2013.[5]
 Between these events, he collaborated with composer Michael Winter on a performance at the wulf. during morning twilight of March 31, 2013, in which Winter's minor third abstract (2011) for solo piano slowly gave way to a two-channel realization of So's tape though we haven't read it, we know there is a script [“The End of New England” by Eileen Myles] readings 44 (2012).
 Reviewing this performance, writer Stuart Krimko observes:

 Several iterations of spring were cropping up: there was the spring that appeared in the essay, and another that So read out loud on the tape as he uttered the phrase ["And look at this, it’s Spring."], and the most tangible one that was taking place in real time, on an early Sunday morning at the end of March.
 Together, they emphasized that coincidence and heightened attention are dependent upon one another, and that in concert they can take hold of the senses and direct them to their own ends, revealing unexpected beauty, symmetry, and congruencies of form.
 This is the kind of awareness that arises when art is treated as an active agent of simile, a force intent on bringing disparate things into proximity.